TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Integration/integration_by_substitution.md

 ::::::

-## The Weierstrass substitution
+## The tangent half-angle substitution

-The **Weierstrass substitution** or the **tangent half-angle substitution** converts an integral of a rational function of trigonometric functions into an integral of an ordinary rational function.
+The **tangent half-angle substitution**, sometimes called the **Weierstrass substitution**, converts an integral of a rational function of trigonometric functions into an integral of an ordinary rational function.
 Although integrals of rational functions will be covered later, we can show how it works.

 The method is named after the German mathematician [Karl Theodor Wilhelm Weierstrass (1815-1897)](https://en.wikipedia.org/wiki/Karl_Weierstrass).